 The name of Canmore originated from a town on the northwest shore of Scotland; it is a Celtic word meaning “Big Head” and was given in honor of King Malcolm the 3rd of Canmore who, in 1057, killed Macbeth the usurper in a fight for the throne of Scotland.

 Canmore was one of the most important mining centers in southern Alberta.
-It became the only coal-mining town in southern Alberta in 1922 when the Bankhead mine was closed due to shifting markets.
+Canmore became one of the few coal-mining towns in southern Alberta in 1922 when the Bankhead mine was closed due to shifting markets.
 In Canmore, coal mining remained strong until 1979 when Canmore Mines Ltd ceased production and left 120 miners unemployed.

 There were fears that the Canmore townsite would simply dissolve with the closure of the coalmine; however, the announcement in the early 1980’s that Canmore would be the site for the Nordic events of the 1988 Winter Olympic Games brought new life into the community.